This Year Could Be Your Hardest Ever

 So follow my logic...

 If every year is hard in some way, and no one is exempt, then why aren't we better prepared?
 Why aren't we ready for it?
-Mike Tyson famously quipped, "Everyone has plan until they get punched in the mouth."
-So what if we just started preparing to get punched in the mouth?
+Mike Tyson famously once quipped, "Everyone has plan until they get punched in the mouth."
+Maybe we should start preparing to get punched in the mouth?
 The Apostle Peter puts it this way:

 1 Peter 4:12Dear friends, don’t be surprised at the fiery trials you are going through, as if something strange were happening to you.

-With that, here are three helpful postures that prepare us for any New Year, no matter what it throws at us.
+Here are three helpful postures that will prepare you for any New Year, no matter what it might throw at you.

 Be Ready to Learn

-The Bible never pretends that suffering is meaningless.
-James reminds us that trials test our faith and produce endurance, and that endurance shapes us into people who are mature and complete (James 1:2–4).
-Growth does not come in spite of pain, it often comes through it.
+This growth process is all part of how God uses your pain for good (James 1:2–4).
+Growth doesn't come in spite of pain, it often comes through it.
 "No pain, no gain" may seem like a cliché, but it's nonetheless a true one.

 Joseph’s story is a powerful example.
 Betrayed by his brothers, sold into slavery, falsely accused, and forgotten in prison, Joseph lost years of his life to circumstances he did not choose.
 Yet God was quietly at work in every chapter.
 When Joseph eventually stood before the very brothers who betrayed him, he was able to say that what they intended for harm, God used for good (Genesis 50:20).

 Joseph did not understand God’s plan while he was living it.
 He understood it by looking back on it.
-Hard years have a way of teaching us good things.
-Things the easy years never could have.
+Hard years have a way of teaching you good things.
+The kind of things that the easy years couldn't have.
 The alternative is that the hard things are wasted.
-Whereas God wants to redeem them.
-Pain can be a great teacher if you allow it.
+Pointless.
+Whereas God wants to redeem them, turning your pain into a great teacher if you allow it.

 So will you be prepared to learn?